-After initial consternation, the Wyoming House advanced an online sports betting bill to the state Senate.
+After initial consternation, the Wyoming House advanced a Wyoming online sports betting bill to the state Senate.

 HB0133, which would make Wyoming one of the few online-only sports betting markets in the US, passed 32-28 on Wednesday in a reconsideration vote, a day after being voted down by the same tally.